2026

 Dates: June 5-7, 2026 at 62 St-Paul Street West, Montreal, QC and June 13-14, 2026 at 125 Côte-de-la-Montagne, Quebec City, QC.

-Opening reception with the artist and DJ Sabrina: June 5, 5-8 pm (Reservations required).
+Opening reception with the artist and DJ Brinassa: June 5, 5-8 pm (Reservations required).

-Artist will be present in the gallery: June 6 and June 13, 1-5 pm.
+Artist will be present in the gallery with DJ Brinassa: June 6 and June 13, 1-5 pm.

 🗓️ Add to your calendar